sandeep-m-patil/JavaScript-Assignment/Closure/Answer for Problems.md

 ### Part 3: The Power of Closures - Maintaining State
 ### The Puzzle: Predict the output of the following code:

+1. Explain in your own words what a closure is and how it enables the increment and decrement functions to maintain their respective count variables.

+  - A closure is a function that remembers and can use variables from the place where it was created, even after that outer function has finished running.
+In the setupCounter example, the increment and decrement functions keep access to the count variable, allowing them to update and remember it each time.
+Each time you call setupCounter, it creates a new, separate counter using this idea.

+2. Create a function called createGreeting that takes a greeting string as an argument.
+This function should return another function that takes a name string and returns the full greeting (e.g., if createGreeting("Hello") is called, the returned function, when called with "World", should return "Hello, World!").
+Demonstrate its usage

+  - The createGreeting function returns a new function that remembers the greeting you passed in.
+This returned function can then be called with a name to complete the greeting.
+This works because of closures — the inner function "remembers" the greeting from its outer scope.

+3. The Challenge: Create a function createSecretHolder(secret) that takes a secret value.
+It should return an object with two methods: getSecret(): Returns the secret value.	setSecret(newSecret): Updates the secret value.

+  - The variable hiddenSecret is not accessible outside the returned object.
+Only getSecret and setSecret can access or modify it, thanks to closure.

+4. The secret value should not be directly accessible from outside the object.
+Use closures to achieve this encapsulation.
+Demonstrate how to use createSecretHolder

+  - In this code, the _secret variable is not part of the returned object — it's private inside the closure.
+The getSecret and setSecret methods can access and modify it, but from outside, no one can directly read or change _secret.
+This is how closures help protect data.